Gervonta Davis

-Gervonta Davis (/dʒərˈvɒnteɪ/ jər-VON-tay; born November 7, 1994) is an American professional boxer.
-He has held multiple world championships in three weight classes, including the WBA (Regular) lightweight title since 2019; the IBF super featherweight title in 2017; the WBA (Super) super featherweight title twice between 2018 and 2021; and the WBA (Regular) super lightweight title in 2021.
+Gervonta Bryant Davis (/dʒərˈvɒnteɪ/ jər-VON-tay; born November 7, 1994), also known by his nickname "Tank", is an American professional boxer.
+He has held the World Boxing Association (WBA) lightweight title since 2023, having previously held the regular version from 2019 to 2023.
+He also held the International Boxing Federation (IBF) super featherweight title in 2017, the WBA super featherweight title (Super version) twice between 2018 and 2020, and the WBA super lightweight title (Regular version) in 2021.

-As of June 2022, Davis is ranked as the tenth-best active boxer in the world, pound for pound, by the Boxing Writers Association of America.
-He is also ranked as the second best active lightweight by BoxRec, third by ESPN, and Fifth by the Transnational Boxing Rankings Board, and The Ring magazine.
-Known for his exceptional punching power, Davis' knockout-to-win percentage stands at 93%.

 Early life

-Born in Baltimore, Davis originally hails from the Sandtown-Winchester community in West Baltimore, which is one of the most crime-ridden areas of the city.
+Davis was raised in the Sandtown-Winchester community in West Baltimore, one of the most crime-ridden areas of the city.
+His parents were drug addicts, and were frequently in and out of jail.
+Davis has one brother.
 He attended Digital Harbor High School, a local magnet school, but dropped out to focus on his career.
 He later earned his secondary degree through a GED program.

 Amateur career

 Davis has been training at Upton Boxing Center since he was five years old.
 Davis is trained by Calvin Ford who was the inspiration for the character Dennis "Cutty" Wise on the hit HBO television series, The Wire.
-Davis had a very successful amateur career, winning many national championships.
-He won the 2012 National Golden Gloves Championship, three straight National Silver Gloves Championships from 2006 to 2008, two National Junior Olympics gold medals, two National Police Athletic League Championships, and two Ringside World Championships, among others.
-Davis finished his illustrious amateur career with an impressive record of 206–15.
+Davis won the 2012 National Golden Gloves Championship, three straight National Silver Gloves Championships from 2006 to 2008, two National Junior Olympics gold medals, two National Police Athletic League Championships, and two Ringside World Championships.
+Davis finished his amateur career with a record of 206 wins and 15 losses.